 We respect the critical role that packaging plays in food safety and preserving freshness and avoiding food waste.
 Our priority is to reduce packaging without compromising this and to work with our packaging suppliers to fast-track sustainable alternatives to single-use and fossil fuel-based plastics.
 Our European operations continue to adopt the very high standards within the EU Plastics Directive, and we often go above regulatory minimum requirements in our wider markets.

-In our top 25 markets, 51% of our fish and seafood is sourced sustainably.
-To further build momentum, we became a strategic partner of the Global Sustainable Seafood Initiative during 2021.
+In our top 25 markets, 51% of our fish and seafood is sourced sustainably and we have been a strategic partner of the Global Sustainable Seafood Initiative since 2021.

 15.1 Ensure the sustainable use of terrestrial and inland freshwater ecosystems